himanshuo/Research/README.md

-This research is done by UVA students Himanshu Ojha, ... under the direction of Professor Hongning Wang
+This research is done by Professor Hongning Wang with help from UVA students Himanshu Ojha, and ...